Cubic pyramid: Related polytopes and honeycombs

 Exactly 8 regular cubic pyramids will fit together around a vertex in four-dimensional space (the apex of each pyramid).
 This construction yields a tesseract with 8 cubical bounding cells, surrounding a central vertex with 16 edge-length long radii.
 The tesseract tessellates 4-dimensional space as the tesseractic honeycomb.
 The 4-dimensional content of a unit-edge-length tesseract is 1, so the content of the regular cubic pyramid is 1/8.

 The regular 24-cell has cubic pyramids around every vertex.
 Placing 8 cubic pyramids on the cubic bounding cells of a tesseract is Gosset's construction of the 24-cell.
 Thus the 24-cell is constructed from exactly 16 cubic pyramids.
 The 24-cell tessellates 4-dimensional space as the 24-cell honeycomb.

 The dual to the cubic pyramid is an octahedral pyramid, seen as an octahedral base, and 8 regular tetrahedra meeting at an apex.

 A cubic pyramid of height zero can be seen as a cube divided into 6 square pyramids along with the center point.
 These square pyramid-filled cubes can tessellate three-dimensional space as a dual of the truncated cubic honeycomb, called a hexakis cubic honeycomb, or pyramidille.

+The cubic pyramid can be folded from a three-dimensional net in the form of a non-convex tetrakis hexahedron, obtained by gluing square pyramids onto the faces of a cube, and folded along the squares where the pyramids meet the cube.